 Sure, we speak the same language, but women in London and L.A. are worlds apart.
 We live in completely different climates for one.
 L.A. women contend with 365 sunshine, whereas here in London we live in constant fear of bad weather ruining our look and constant hope that it will be sunny for more than half an hour.
-Our approach to fashion is different too, as illustrated by Who What Wear’s Los Angeles–based Brit columnist Ashley Madekwe in a recent feature.
+Our approach to fashion is different too, as plenty a celebrity has illustrated.

 So how does our hair differ?
 As a Brit, born in London, I find myself looking across the channel to French women for inspiration.
-Despite being a beauty editor, I do not feature curling tongs in my bathroom, and I have a long-distance relationship with my hairdresser, seeing her for a cut and colour once (maybe two times for colour) a year.
-Yet, when I went to L.A. late last November, I couldn’t move for a perfect wave and just-so ombré (sure, that colour looked grown-out, but I swear it was dyed to look that way).
+Despite being a beauty editor, I do not feature curling tongs in my bathroom, and I have a long-distance relationship with my hairdresser, seeing her for a cut and color once (maybe two times for color) a year.
+Yet, when I went to L.A. late last November, I couldn’t move for a perfect wave and just-so ombré (sure, that color looked grown-out, but I swear it was dyed to look that way).

 Perfect hair, perfect weather—I’m not jealous (okay, maybe a bit).
 But I wanted to find out whether my suspicions were correct and to find out just how different (or similar) our hair habits really are.
 So when the Kardashian’s mane woman Jen Atkin was in town recently I sat down with her and Luke Hersheson, who has worked with Victoria Beckham and Sienna Miller, to talk transatlantic tresses.
 Here’s what they had to say…